dusty-nv/jetson-reinforcement/README.md

 Episode 200   Reward: +111.07   Last length: 505   Average length: 162.06
 ```

-Next, we'll look at integrating these standalone Python examples into our robotics code via a C++ interposer library.
+Next, we'll look at integrating these standalone Python examples into robotics code via our C++ wrapper library.

 # Digging into the C++ API